FAQ

 The best results through microlearning are likely achieved, if learning is done in a spaced out manner over a longer timeframe (to optimize memory consolidation) and if this is combined with recalling past learnings, by (re)completing quizzes and assessments (to strengthen memory retrieval pathways).

 Every time you successfully complete a learning module from The E-Waste Learning Hub, you will automatically be e-mailed a certificate of completion for the module.
-You have 30 days to download the certificate.
-In case you need us to reissue a certificate for you, please contact us by e-mail.

 Why does The E-Waste Learning Hub have specific modules focused on robotics, artificial intelligence, machine learning, and automation?